Tucked into the southern terminus of the Green Mountains of Vermont, Wilmington is a tiny village of just over 2,000 people.

 You know, sometimes we’d rather just pitch our tent!
 Vermont summers are short, so we sleep outside when we can!
 Here are our recommendations for camping in or near Wilmington.

-Molly Stark State Park – We just returned from a trip to this beautiful park, and can’t recommend it enough.
+Molly Stark State Park: We just returned from a trip to this beautiful park and can’t recommend it enough.
 The park staff was extremely helpful, dogs are welcome, there are wooded and grassy sites to choose from, and the hiking trail to the top of Mt.
 Olga is awesome.

 The best part?
 Molly Stark State Park is just a short drive from everything Wilmington has to offer.
 You can explore all day and come home to a blazing campfire and fireflies at this beautiful mountain campground.
 Another plus – the bathrooms are super clean at Molly Stark State Park and showers are free.

-Woodford State Park – Woodford is a few miles west of Wilmington, about halfway between Bennington and Wilmington.
-I’ve been singing Woodford State Park’s praises for years.
-Here you can score a waterfront tent site, or if rain threatens, a cabin or lean-to.
 The park is always a good 10 degrees cooler than our home in Bennington, and for the most part, it’s blissfully quiet.
 At Woodford State Park, you’ll find hiking trails, a small beach for swimming, and canoes, kayaks, and paddleboats for rent.

 Can you tell that Wilmington is one of our favorite Vermont towns?
 Come for a visit and I’m sure you’ll agree with me — mountains for hiking, a huge lake for swimming, and a really cute town with lots of Vermont charm.